christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Abraham: The father of Isaac (remove the Hebrew theophoric Y- = -tzak = Hebrew rendering of Sacae (Scythians)) is Abraham, the foundational patriarch.
 Ab = Father (Semitic).
 Raham = Arya (Sanskrit/Persian: "Noble").
 Aram (the name for the land of the Arameans, a steppe-derived people).
 Abraham = Ab-Raham = "Father of the Aryans" or "Father of the Noble Ones".
 Related to Brahmin (Brahama) -> Ibrahim -> Abraham.
 A(Braha)m(in).
 Lord Rama (the greatest and seventh incarnation of God, hero of the Ramayana, protector of Dharma) in the ancient Vedas derives from this.
 -   Azhi: Azhi = Až ("serpent") + Hi ("power, divine") in Avestan, meaning "mighty dragon".
 It extends Aži to signify divine authority across Indo-Iranian and Scythian cultures.
 Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name to Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land).
 Aži links to Aesir (Norse gods), Asar (Egyptian Osiris), and Ahura (Zoroastrian god).
 The root Az-/As- means both "divine power" and "serpent" in Indo-European and Scythian languages (Sanskrit asura, Hittite hasu = king).
 Aži Dahāka in Avestan = Aži (serpent) + Dahāka (man) which translates to "Serpent-Man".
 -   Augustus: Augustus translates to Sebastos in Greek.
 Augustus was also refered to as Sebastos in several inscriptions.
 This directly connects to Sabazios the Thracian/Phrygian deity and Monobazus which was a title that was held by several Adiabene kings.
--   Caesar: The Egyptian name "Asar" was another name for Osiris.
+-   Caesar: Core root is AS/AZ/AŠ which means "divine power".
+Its primary zoomorphic association is with the Serpent/Dragon (Aži, Azhi, Aži Dahāka).
+It is derived from the Scytho-Hurrian expression Kur-Sar (Sun King).
+The Egyptian expression was Asar (Wsir/Osiris).
+"Asar" was another name for Osiris.
 "Ra" was the Egyptian deity of the Sun (Asar-Ra).
 Sar means king in Scythian.
-This title very likely connects to "Asar-Hapi" (Osiris-Apis), another name for the Graeco-Egyptian god Serapis (Osiris + Apis = Osorapis).
-The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives from the Egyptian Asar.
+This title connects to "Asar-Hapi" (Osiris-Apis), another name for the
+    Graeco-Egyptian god Serapis (Osiris + Apis = Osorapis).
+The Etruscan-Mediterranean expression "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
-This title also resembles the Scythian/Hurrian "Kur-Sar" (Sun King), the Phoenician "Kosar" (sun god), Assyrian "Aššur" (god), Germanic Æsir (the Norse gods, like Odin), Sanskrit Kesari (lion), Persian Kesar (king), Scythian "As" (lord) and Scythian Sar (king), Kšar (from the Old Persian Xšaya = king), and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
+Related to the Phoenician "Kosar" (sun god), Assyrian "Aššur" (god), Germanic Æsir (the Norse gods, like Odin), Sanskrit Kesari (lion), Persian Kesar (king), Scythian "As" (lord) and Scythian Sar (king), Kšar (from the Old Persian Xšaya = king), and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
+"Caesar" = "Asander" = "Kesari" = "Xerxes".
 -   Christ: Scythian Xšaθra (power, dominion) -> Kšatrapati" (Satrap, Governor) in Persian -> Hyksos "Khasut" in Egypt -> Kshatriya (Warrior-King) in Sanskrit (which also = Vedic "Krishna" (the dark god of Hinduism.
 Krishna is an avatar of Vishnu, and his name means "dark" or "black")) -> Christos.
 The title "Christ" did not mean a meek "anointed one" in the original context.
 It meant "the Satrap"—the imperial governor of the Dragon Kingdom.
 Jesus Christ was, in the original Bosporan cult, the title for the ruling Satrap of Judea, who was a member of the Bosporan royal house.
 The Flavian revision turned this title of worldly power into one of spiritual suffering.
 This title links India, Egypt, and Judea to a Scythian elite.
 Christ is identical to the title Soter.
 Several historical figures were
     Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter